 Summer is the busiest time of year to move, which makes it the most expensive.
 However, it can be the most convenient for parents with school-age children and those with real estate considerations.

-• High rates: Summer is the most popular time of the year to move, so you’ll pay higher rates for professional services.
+High rates: Summer is the most popular time of the year to move, so you may pay higher rates even if you hire the cheapest professional movers.

-• High temperatures: While warm weather is nice, too hot of weather can be excruciating to perform physical labor in.
+High temperatures: It can be excruciating to perform physical labor in excessively hot weather.
 Your summer move may come with sweltering heat and high humidity.

 Moving in Winter

 Winter can be the best time to move if you are on a tight budget.
-Winter is the least popular time of the year to move due to extreme weather and freezing temperatures in many parts of the country.
+It’s the least popular time of the year to move due to extreme weather and freezing temperatures, and since there aren’t as many homes for sale during the winter, you won’t have as many housing options.
 However, with proper planning, you can pull off a seamless winter move with significantly lower rates.

-• School year considerations: School-age children will be in the middle of their school year during winter, which makes it a non-ideal time to enroll in a new school.
+School year considerations: School-age children will be in the middle of their school year during winter, so it’s not an ideal time to enroll in a new school.

-• Holiday season: The winter holidays are notoriously stressful and expensive.
-The winter may not be the ideal time to move if you already know you have inflexible holiday plans.
+Holiday season: The winter holidays can be stressful and expensive.
+Winter may not be a challenging time to move if you already know you have inflexible holiday plans or if your budget is already tight due to other expenses.

 What Is the Best Month To Move?

-The answer to this question will depend on your needs.
-If you’re on a strict moving budget, the best month to move may be December or January when demand is low.
+The best time to move will depend on your needs.
+If you’re on a strict moving budget, the best month to move may be December or January, when demand is low.
 If your children will be starting a new school year at your new home, summer moves between late June and early September can be worth the price.

 What Is the Best Day of the Week To Move?

-If you can’t choose the month in which you move, you can still save money by picking an advantageous day of the week to hire movers.
-In the same way that summer is the peak season to move, the weekend is also the most popular time of the week to move.
-This means you’ll pay more to move on a Friday or Saturday.
+If you don’t have much flexibility in the time of year you have to move, you can still save money by picking an advantageous day of the week to hire movers.
+The weekend is the most popular time of the week to move, so you’ll pay more to move on a Friday or Saturday.

 If you’re looking for ways to save money, the best day of the week to move can be any day from Monday through Thursday.
 You may also want to book your move in the middle of the month to save as much as possible.
 Mid-month moves are usually more affordable than those planned for the end of the month, as that’s when leases end.